 They asked and we can’t figure out an answer.
 There’s countless reasons to have fun at YNOT: laser tag, arcade games, and a bar and girl.
 Older kids can go play games while you watch the games.
 There are no age or height limits for laser tag they recommend being over the age of six because the packs are about 6 lbs.
 With laser tag games that last 25 minutes and generally no reservation required for parties under 12, it’s a great way to start your own kind of madness or finish the night off.
 Fuel up on sandwiches, wraps, pizzas, or salads.

 Insider tip: Happy hour takes place everyday 3 p.m. to 6 p.m.

 Migration Brewing is all about making moves towards your dreams and your beer.
-This neighborhood favorite is a great spot for the whole family to enjoy not only March Madness but Timbers and Blazers games.
-Just celebrating their 7th anniversary, this brewery reps straightforward pub grub (mac and cheese & chicken sandwiches) that will appeal to all ages.
-Just a heads up, in the case that a Timbers game overlaps, as this establishment is firmly RCTID (Rose City til I Die).
+This neighborhood favorite is the spot for families to enjoy not only March Madness but Timbers and Blazers games.
+They rep straightforward pub grub (mac n’cheese and chicken sandwiches) that will appeal to all ages.
+If the weather is in your favor when you go, they have an extensive patio.
 Minors are welcome until 8 p.m.

 2828 NE Glisan St.